-Sometimes, problems with math or a bullying issue can stop them from thinking of anything else.
-Keeping their hands busy, through crafts or by helping you with easy chores, is a helpful way to keep their mind off of the serious issues for a little while.
+Sometimes, worries about school, difficulty with their homework, or a fall out with a friend can stop them from thinking of anything else.
+Keeping their hands busy, through fun crafts or by helping you with easy chores, is a helpful way to keep their mind off the serious issues for a little while.
 Thus giving them a mental break.

 #8.
 Playdates Are a Must!